rfbergeron/bompiler/doc/IDEAS.md

 These flags will be stored in bits 3 and 4 for the base/single register, and in bits 5 and 6 for the index register.

-The low three bits (0, 1, and 2) being zero indicates that no addressing mode was selected.
-This indicates an invalid state or a freshly initialized operand.
+The low three bits (0, 1, and 2) being zero indicates that register mode has been selected.
+Virtual register numbers are assigned starting from one, so if the register member is also zero, this indicates an invalid instruction.

 ### Addressing Struct/Union Members
 The `offset` member of `SymbolValue` is already used to represent the offset of